ojst60/react-firebase-auth/README.md

 ## Features

-- Account creation
+- ##### Email and Password Sign-Up
+   Users can register using their email and password.
+- ##### Email Verification
+   A verification email is sent to new users during sign-up.
+   Users cannot access the dashboard until they verify their email.
-- Account Login
+- ##### Login with Email and Password
-- Federated login using google account
-- Forgotten password
+   Users can log in using their email and password credentials.
+- ##### Google Authentication
+   Users can log in using their Google account via Firebase.
-- Password policy
+- ##### Password Recovery
+   Users can reset their password via a password recovery link sent to their email.
+- ##### Resend Verification Email
+   If users haven't verified their email, they can request a resend of the verification email.
-- Sign up flow error handling
+- ##### Notification feedback and error handling
+   User feedback notification on authentication action

 ---